PsiQ/bartiq/docs/concepts/compilation.md

 constraint saying that `#in_0 = 1`.

-Currently, there are following preprocessing stages:
+Currently, the  following preprocessing stages take place prior to compilation:

 1. Introduction of default additive resources.
 This stage allows users to define the additive resources for leafs, and then adds the same resource to each of the higher-level routines, by defining it as a sum of the resource over all children that define it.
-   In the example we discussed previously, this preprocessing step would allow uas to skip the definition of `x` resoruce in `root` and instead have it automatically defined by Bartiq.
+   In the example we discussed previously, this preprocessing step would allow uas to skip the definition of `x` resource in `root` and instead have it automatically defined by Bartiq.
 2. Propagation of linked params.
-In this stage all linked parameters reaching further than to the direct descendant are converted into a series of direct parameter links.
-This is useful, because you can e.g. link parameter from the top-level routine to a parameter arbitrarily deep in the program structure, and it will still work, despite Bartiq's compilation engine requirement on having only direct links.
+In this stage all linked parameters reaching further than a direct descendant are converted into a series of direct parameter links.
+This is useful because you can, for example, link a parameter from the top-level routine to a parameter arbitrarily deep in the program structure.
+This is will compile correctly, despite Bartiq's compilation engine requirement on having only direct links.
-3. Promotion of ulinked inputs.
+3. Promotion of unlinked inputs.
 Compilation cannot handle parameters that are not linked or pased through connections.
-To avoid unnecessary compilation errors, Bartiq will promote such parameter to a parameter linked to newly introduced parent's input.
+To avoid unnecessary compilation errors, Bartiq will promote such parameters by linking it to newly introduced input in the parent routine.
 4. Introduction of port variables.
 As discussed above, this step converts all ports so that they have sizes equal to a single-parameter expression of known name, while also introducing constraints to make sure that no information is lost in the process.

-It is hopefully clear by now that preprocessing allows user for writing more concise and readable routines, while at the same time ensuring that strict requirements of compilation engine are met.
+It is hopefully clear by now that preprocessing allows users to write more concise and readable routines, while at the same time ensuring that strict requirements of the compilation engine are met.

 ### Step 2: Recursive compilation of routines

 As already mentioned, the compilation process is recursive.
-While Bartiq processes any given routine, it maintains a parameter map for all the routine's children.
-This map gets populated whenever new piece of information is obtained, and then passed to the recursive call when each child is being compiled.
+During compilation Bartiq maintains a parameter map for all of the routine's children.
+This map gets populated whenever a new piece of information is obtained, and then passed to the recursive call when each child is being compiled.

+What follows is a high-level, ordered overview of the main compilation process, where information is passed along edges of the routine graph.

-#### Step 2.1: Compilation of constraints
+#### Step 2.1: Constraint validation

-At the very beginning of the compilation, Bartiq evaluates the constraints introduced in preprocessing.
-If any of the constraints is violated, a `BartiqCompiilationError` is raised.
+First, Bartiq evaluates the constraints introduced in preprocessing.
+If any of the constraints is violated, a `BartiqCompilationError` is raised.
 Constraints that are trivially satisfied are dropped from the system, and other constraints are retained.

-#### Step 2.2: Compilation of local variables
+#### Step 2.2: Redefining local variables

 As the next step, local variables of the routine are expressed in terms of variables passed from its parent (this step does nothing for the root routine).
 As the result, all local variables are expressed in terms of global parameters.

-#### Step 2.3: Compilation of non-output ports
+#### Step 2.3: Input- and through-port sizes are compiled

-Input and through port sizes of any routine can only depend on its inputs and local variables.
-Thus, those objects are perfect to be compiled next.

-After each port is compiled, Bartiq checks if this port is connected to other port in the routine.
-If so, a corresponding entry in parameter tree is added.
+For any given routine, input and through ports must have sizes that only depend on local inputs and variables.After each port is compiled, Bartiq checks if this port is connected to others in the program.
+If so, a corresponding entry in parameter map is added.
 For instance, suppose that port `in_0` got compiled and has now size `N`.
 If this port is connected to port `in_1` of child `a`, a parameter map for `a` will contain entry mapping `#in_1` to `N`.

-#### Step 2.4: Recursive compilation of children
+#### Step 2.4: Child traversal

 The children are traversed in topological order, which ensures all required entries in the parameter maps are populated before other children are compiled.